LSB - Learning Support Base

 What will my child’s day look like?

-Students are taught all National Curriculum subjects within small groups and with familiar staff.
+Students are taught National Curriculum subjects within small groups and with familiar staff.
 Staff use various communication methods to allow students to reach their potential, with a strong emphasis on visual and practical learning.

 How do we measure progress?